cmancone/clearskies-stripe/README.md

 ### parameters_callable

-The `parameters_callable` is provided with the following kwargs:
+The `parameters_callable` is provided with the following kwargs
 | Name                 | Type                                   | Value |
 |----------------------|----------------------------------------|-------|
 | `input_output`       | `clearskies.input_outputs.InputOutput` | The input output object for the request |